EmileTrotignon/blog/printing_and_ocaml.md

 ## The standard issue

-While adding the printing functions would not be very hard, deciding exactly what to add may be harder :
+While adding the printing functions would not be very hard, deciding exactly what to add may be harder:
-What is the type of the `print` function ?
-What exactly does it print ?
+What is the type of the `print` function?
+What exactly does it print?
 This can be quite hard to decide, as it is a design question that does not have a unique answer, but I think this discussion is worthwile.
 I will try to propose design ideas in the future.